crashuniverse/grommet/src/js/components/WorldMap/README.md

 **worldMap.color**

-The color for each individual dot when a color is not passed as a prop Expects `string`.
+The color for each individual dot when a color is not passed as a prop.
+Expects `string`.

 Defaults to